Supporting Our Children’s Innate Sense of Wonder

 Analysis of our experiences with the VBGA fellowship program help make a case for the enactment of a more inclusive, ‘ecological’ framework for research in environmental programming.
 Put simply, this idea highlights an ‘embeddedness’ of humans in natural systems: an idea held by Indigenous cultures worldwide since time immemorial.
 Ecological frameworks view humans as one part of the natural world and human societies and cultures as essentially an outgrowth of interactions between our species and particular places.
 Such an approach to learning in the VBGA gardens has allowed educators to consider multiple perspectives on an issue under study.
 This line of inquiry also allowed our research fellows to more deeply consider the concept of ‘biocultural diversity’ which is central to our work.

-Biocultural diversity as defined by is described as ‘the diversity of life in all its manifestations: biological, cultural, and linguistic’ which she shares are interrelated within a complex socioecological adaptive system.
+Biocultural diversity, as defined by Luisa Maffi, is ‘the diversity of life in all its manifestations: biological, cultural, and linguistic’ which she shares are interrelated within a complex socioecological adaptive system.
 Maffi relates that this diversity is made up not only of the diversity of plants and animal species, but also of the diversity of human cultures and languages.
 This point must be highlighted in our work as our narratives have demonstrated that the cultural backgrounds of each of our research fellows were deeply influential in their research as we worked together to enact participatory methods in our action research conducted in these urban gardens.

 VGBA Education team at Grouse Mountain.